 - Voltaire has crossed over from Goth to steampunk (but is still pretty Goth).

-- Panic! at the Disco's new stuff seems to be becoming more influenced by Steam Punk, in regards to their music videos.
+- Panic! at the Disco's third album, Vices & Virtues, seems to be vaguely influenced by Steam Punk, which is most clearly exemplified in their music video for "The Ballad of Mona Lisa".

 - Professor Elemental and Mr B The Gentleman Rhymer represent a new genre of steampunk music called Chap Hop.